Bug report #1752

 OSX 10.5 32bit: same behavior as this original bug - font is selected in the font dialog, but display doesn't change and font snaps back to Lucida Grande.
 Though it looks like Qt 4.6 Cocoa now forces the Mac font dialog, whether or not the program asks for it (ie from ).

-#16 Updated by William Kyngesburye about 10 years ago
+#16 Updated by William Kyngesburye over 10 years ago

 I've been meaning to poke at this, so here's some more test results.
 I changed the dialog code to force non-native for all Cocoa Qt, then tried some fonts.